CianMRoche/AstroWiki/Plasma and lensing/Plasma and lensing - Questions.md

 ![[magnetosonic.png|]]

 3: <mark class="hltr-pink">Alfvén waves</mark>
-A transverse wave in the magnetic field (ie propagates in the direction of the magnetic field) whose restoring force is magnetic tension (a restoring force that serves to straighten out bent magnetic field lines).
+A transverse wave in the magnetic field (ie propagates in the direction of the magnetic field, oscilation transverse to that direction) whose restoring force is magnetic tension (a restoring force that serves to straighten out bent magnetic field lines).

 Would look something like (Megan's notes)
 ![[alfven.png|300]]

 **Are magnetic fields important in the propagation of waves in the interstellar medium?
 In a star?**
 - [[Interstellar medium#ISM|ISM]]: Yes $\rightarrow$  mainly due to [[#91|Faraday rotation]]
-- Stars: Yes $\rightarrow$  Alfvén waves are primary mechanism for heating of stellar corona and accelerating stellar winds.Have also been seen in shockwaves in [[Supernovae#Supernova|SNe]] remnants.
+- Stars: Yes $\rightarrow$  Alfvén waves are primary mechanism for heating of stellar corona and accelerating stellar winds.
+Have also been seen in shockwaves in [[Supernovae#Supernova|SNe]] remnants.

 ## 95